MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-shellcommandpromptregedittools.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents Windows from running the programs you specify in this policy setting.

 If you enable this policy setting, users cannot run programs that you add to the list of disallowed applications.